Naomi Busch, MD

 organizations are led by people who have no patient care experience, there

-is a lack of awareness of how difficult working within the current care
+is a lack of awareness of how difficult working within the current care-delivery systems is, and this leads further to physician dropout.
+We need

 to stay engaged and physician leadership helps to promote that sense of